Filter Options

 Are there special activities for children on a Kenyan family safari?

 “A game drive is the ultimate activity on a safari in Kenya with kids.
-Giving kids a pair of binoculars or a little camera to use all helps to engage them.
+Giving kids a pair of binoculars or a little camera to use helps to engage them.
 While game drives are most productive in seeing lots of wildlife, it can get a bit monotonous for children after a while.
 Ideally, you should break up your time with some other activities.
 A nature walk is ideal to stretch the legs and focus on small things that are easily overlooked on drives, such as animal tracks and insects.
 A real highlight for old and young alike is a balloon safari.
 Toddlers aren’t allowed, but for kids over three years old, a flight over the wide-open savannah of the Masai Mara is an unforgettable experience.
 Some lodges offer star-gazing after dinner.
 To look at the star-studded sky with the sounds of the African bush around you is pure magic.
 There are some great activities for kids in Nairobi too.
-A trip to the David Sheldrick Trust/Elephant Orphanage is always a winner.
-But be warned, your little ones might convince you to adopt an elephant before you leave.
+A trip to the Sheldrick Wildlife Trust/Elephant Orphanage is always a winner.
+But be warned: your little ones might convince you to adopt an elephant before you leave.
 For a small fee, you’ll get an adoption certificate and regular updates on the calf you’ve sponsored.
 Equally entertaining for kids is a visit to the Giraffe Centre.
-The center is a breeding place for endangered Rothschild giraffes.
+The center is a breeding place for endangered Rothschild’s giraffes.
 It’s great for conservation and lots of fun too.
 Imagine the look on your child’s face when standing on a platform and feeding a full-sized giraffe at eye level.”

 5